Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Photographer unknown – see photo notes at bottom of page

-China Ocean Shipping Company
+1: SS Mariposa - China Ocean Shipping Company:

-Mariposa departed San Francisco on November 7, 1980 under tow by the famed Dutch tug Zwarte Zee, heading for Mihara Japan, where she arrived on January 6, 1981.
+Mariposa departed San Francisco on November 7, 1980 undertow by the famed Dutch tug Zwarte Zee, heading for Mihara Japan, where she arrived on January 6, 1981.
 Having been laid up for yet another year she was returned to the Pacific Far East Line.

 In 1983 having been sold, Mariposa was towed to Kobe, were she was officially handed over to the China Ocean Shipping Company, Beijing.
 Renamed Jin Jiang she was given new diesel engines and soon commenced on the Shanghai to Hong Kong service.